 top of page

-Most founders don't realize their inconsistent branding is quietly killing sales conversations before they even start.
+Most established entrepreneurs don't realize their inconsistent branding is quietly killing sales conversations before they even start.

 I've audited many brands in my career as a creative director, and here's what I've learned: the pattern is always the same.